 Either way, the consequences can be devastating.
 Some people experience a permanent injury, requiring a long and expensive recovery, and need a lifetime of specialized care.

 Unfortunately, medical malpractice in Florida happens far too often—and in many cases, the injuries and the responsibility go unaddressed.
-That’s where a medical malpractice lawyer comes in.
+That’s where a medical malpractice attorney comes in.
 The best—like the Grossman Roth Yaffa Cohen attorneys who specialize in medical malpractice—have vast experience trying medical malpractice cases and know how to work with clients and medical malpractice experts to best present a case and obtain accountability and compensation.

 Our medical malpractice trial attorneys have tried or settled thousands of cases regarding after-birth injuries, traumatic brain injuries, failures to diagnose, surgical errors, laboratory mistakes and more.
 We help people, loved ones and families better understand the medical facts and their legal rights in each case.

-The medical malpractice lawyers at Grossman Roth Yaffa Cohen fight hard to get clients the compensation to which they are entitled.
+The Miami medical malpractice lawyers at Grossman Roth Yaffa Cohen fight hard to get clients the compensation to which they are entitled.
 We have a distinguished and long track record of favorable verdicts and multi-million-dollar settlements.

 How will my attorneys be paid?